docker-archive/birthdaysite/content/contributing/screencasts.md

 	You might want to search in Youtube or <a href="https://vimeo.com/tag:docker" target="_blank">Vimeo</a> for Docker and see what other people have already done.
 Then, choose something different or update something outdated.
-You could even look through the Docker documentation and pick something to showcase "visually."
+You could also choose to do a screencast that <a href="http://goo.gl/Nzat9v" target="_blank">depicts a new enhancement</a>.

 2. If you don't have any, get some screencast software.